kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

 Again, because device names of the form /dev/sdXY can change, UUIDs should be used.
-I find it helpful to append all of the disk UUIDs to the end of the boot entry for easy copy and pasting: `ls -l /dev/disk/by-uuid/ >> /path/to/boot/entry`.
-Just be sure to delete all of the lines appended by ls before saving the file!
+I find it helpful to append all of the disk UUIDs to the end of the boot entry for easy copy and pasting: `ls -l /dev/disk/by-uuid/ >> /path/to/boot/entry`, just be sure to delete all of the lines appended by ls before saving the file!

-To indicate that we want to mount our Btrfs pool's "root" subvolume as /, we use the standard `root=` parameter but also include a `rootflags=` parameter like
+To indicate that you want to mount your Btrfs pool's "root" subvolume as /, use the standard `root=` parameter but also include a `rootflags=` parameter like
 so:
 {% highlight text %}
 # root=/dev/mapper/btrfs_pool0 rootflags=subvol=root
 {% endhighlight %}

-Putting everything together we get something like:
+Putting everything together you get something like:
 {% highlight text %}
 title       Arch Linux
 linux       /vmlinuz-linux